bbugyi200/funky/.github/ISSUE_TEMPLATE/ci.md

 ---
 name: "Continuous Integration"
-about: Related to this project's continuous integration pipeline.
+about: Related to this project's CI pipeline.
 title: ''
 labels: "Type: CI"
 assignees: ''